TEDX Broadway 2017 review: Focus on the three elements of this years event: Stories, People and Community. Hosted by Damian Bazadona and Jim McCarthy

 Conclusion: How Did TEDx Broadway Do in 2017?

-- What marketing ideas worked and what don't and why.
+- What Broadway marketing ideas worked and what didn't and why?

-- Missteps on Broadway and what was the recovery?
+- Other missteps on Broadway - what was the recovery - if any?

 - What are the worst shenanigans the Shubert's pulled off this year?

-- What can we learn from other industries?
+- What can we learn from other non-Broadway industries?

-Everyone on the panels at this TEDx Broadway event are full of joy and optimism and the emotions are always high and inspired.
+Everyone on the many panels at this TEDx Broadway event are full of joy and optimism and the emotions are always high and inspired, but the grandiose demeanor is misplaced and attendees often feel like they need a shower in cynicism afterwards just to recover,

 The presentations from the panels could have a lesson for Broadway but are so esoteric that only a genius could make any connection to something valuable.
-30 percent of the audience at TEDx Broadway are there for their first time, I doubt there will be a second time.
+30 percent of the audience at TEDx Broadway are there for their first time, I doubt there will be a second time for many.

 Ken Davenport Likely Not Coming Back to TEDx Broadway

-Best to avoid TEDx Broadway until Ken Davenport comes back, if anyone could turn it around, he could.
-Until then It seems like this event has been hijacked by a bunch of liberal artists, who cannot engage in anything meaningful other than their own public projects that ultimately highlight themselves and their own charity work in some sort of bizarre Munchhausen-syndrome-by-proxy theatrical nightmare.
+Davenport could turn around TEDx Broadway, but he is still out of this event, that has now been hijacked by a bunch of liberal artists.
+The current organizers cannot seem to engage in anything meaningful other than their own public projects that ultimately highlight themselves in humble-brags and their own charity work in some sort of bizarre Munchhausen-syndrome-by-proxy theatrical nightmare.